FadiAlNajar20/Tunify-Platform/README.md

 - **Nested Routing**: The application now supports nested routes, which allow for hierarchical navigation and better organization of related content, such as songs within a playlist or albums within an artist's profile.

+## Swagger UI Integration

+In this lab, we extended the Tunify Platform by adding API documentation using Swagger UI.
+Swagger UI allows you to automatically generate and visualize the API's documentation, making it easier to understand and test the API endpoints.

+### Setting Up Swagger UI

+To set up Swagger UI in the Tunify Platform, follow these steps:

+1. **Install Swashbuckle.AspNetCore**
+   - Open the NuGet Package Manager Console.
+   - Run the following command to install the Swashbuckle.AspNetCore package:
+     ```
+     Install-Package Swashbuckle.AspNetCore
+     ```

+2. **Configure Swagger in the Startup Class**
+   - Add Swagger services in the `Program.cs` file:
+     ```csharp
+     builder.Services.AddSwaggerGen(options =>
+     {
+         options.SwaggerDoc("v1", new Microsoft.OpenApi.Models.OpenApiInfo
+         {
+             Title = "Tunify API",
+             Version = "v1",
+             Description = "API for managing playlists, songs, and artists in the Tunify Platform"
+         });
+     });
+     ```
+   - Enable Swagger and Swagger UI in the `Program.cs` class:
+     ```csharp
+     app.UseSwagger(options =>
+     {
+         options.RouteTemplate = "api/{documentName}/swagger.json";
+     });

+     app.UseSwaggerUI(options =>
+     {
+         options.SwaggerEndpoint("/swagger/v1/swagger.json", "Tunify API v1");
+         options.RoutePrefix = "";
+     });
+     ```

+3. **Test Your Swagger UI**
+   - Launch the application.
+   - Navigate to the root URL (e.g., `http://localhost:5000/`) to view the Swagger UI.
+   - Use the Swagger UI to interact with the API endpoints, test functionality, and ensure that all endpoints are documented correctly.

+### Accessing and Using Swagger UI

+After setting up Swagger, you can access the Swagger UI by navigating to the root URL of your application.
+The Swagger UI provides a user-friendly interface where you can:

+- **Explore API Endpoints**: View all available API endpoints, including the HTTP methods and parameters.
+- **Test API Endpoints**: Use the built-in form to test API calls directly from the browser.
+- **View API Documentation**: Read detailed documentation for each API endpoint, including descriptions, request formats, and response formats.

 ## Conclusion

 The Tunify Platform is designed to provide a rich and organized music streaming